pygments/pygments/doc/docs/quickstart.rst

 Options
 =======

-The `highlight()` function supports a fourth argument called `outfile`, it must be a file object if given.
+The :func:`highlight()` function supports a fourth argument called *outfile*, it must be a file object if given.
 The formatted output will then be written to this file instead of being returned as a string.

 Lexers and formatters both support options.
 They are given to them as keyword arguments either to the class or to the lookup method: